paulteeter/paulteeter.github.io/_posts/2020-08-25-Drought-Season.md

       <img class="image" src="/assets/img/ind_shap_plot.png" alt="Shapley Forceplot for Individual Observation" />
   </div>
 </div>
-In this single obervation, the model had a 90% probability of classifying this properly, because of the features in <font color=#ff0000>**RED**</font> that increased the models output probability from the baseline of 64% to 90%
+In this single obervation, the model had a 90% probability of classifying this properly, because of the features in **RED** that increased the models output probability from the baseline of 64% to 90%.